min2ha/ukwa-site/content/target/62391/index.en.md

   "subject": "Brexit"
 }

-# BBC News: The hidden message in Hammond’s EU speech

 Comments on Chancellor Philip Hammond's aspiration for financial services to be included in a post-Brexit UK-EU trade deal.